 All treatments have side effects, and it is important to know what common side effects might occur prior to starting treatment.
 The various choices of glaucoma medications all have different side effects, so it is important to consider your own personal circumstances along with the types of side effects you could potentially tolerate.

-- What are the success rates of the treatments?
+4. What are the success rates of the different treatment options?

 This is an important question to ask since various treatments have different levels of effectiveness.
 In addition, some treatments are more effective in some patients than others.
 For example, eye pressure tends to decrease more after cataract surgery in patients with narrow angles versus open angles.
 For the MIGS procedures combined with cataract surgery, most do not lower the eye pressure lower than the mid-teens, say 15 or 16 mmHg (millimeters of mercury).
 Therefore, if your eye pressure is 12 mmHg or less, then this procedure may not be the best one for you.